Complete the Threat Defense Initial Configuration Using the CLI

 See the following details for using this command.
 See also Using the Threat Defense Data Interface for Management.

 • The original Management interface cannot use DHCP if you want to use a data interface for management.
 If you did not set the IP address manually during initial setup, you can set it now using the configure network {ipv4 | ipv6} manual command.
+Make sure this interface is on a different subnet from the manager access interface to prevent routing issues.
 If you did not already set the Management interface gateway to data-interfaces, this command will set it now.

 • When you add the threat defense to the management center, the management center discovers and maintains the interface configuration, including the following settings: interface name and IP address, static route to the gateway, DNS servers, and DDNS server.
 For more information about the DNS server configuration, see below.
 In the management center, you can later make changes to the manager access interface configuration, but make sure you don't make changes that can prevent the threat defense or management center from re-establishing the management connection.
 If the management connection is disrupted, the threat defense includes the configure policy rollback command to restore the previous deployment.